-In August 2018 Secretary of State Alex Padilla launched "All Californians Count!", the agency's Census 2020 initiative.
+In August 2018 Secretary of State Alex Padilla launched "All Californians Count!", the agency's Census 2020 initiative to ensure an accurate count during the 2020 Census.
 The first project under this initiative was to work with business leaders, community organizations, elected officials and advocacy groups to encourage Californians to voice their opinions to the U.S. Census Bureau during the public comment period.

 Ensuring a Fair and Accurate Count - the Citizenship Question